metapolator/metapolator/specimen,-and-glyph-interaction.md

   * restart curve _(completely decouple incoming and outgoing curves; the & in metafont)_
 * pen
   * angle
+  * kink _(i.e. left-right angle difference, looking in the direction in which the pen moves)_
   * weight
-  * port/starboard _(i.e. left/right width ratio, looking in the direction in which the pen moves)_
+  * port/starboard _(i.e. left/right weight ratio, looking in the direction in which the pen moves)_

 ### glyph range
 A glyph range is treated as _nothing but a specimen_ and it is available as such in the Parameters view: